Removing compromised Outlook add-ins to protect your account

 • Monitor DNS and hosting registrations for domains tied to published add-ins.

-This incident shows the core threat vectors for Outlook add-ins security: manifest pointers to live content, unowned or stale hosting, and overly broad permissions.
+This incident shows the main risks in Outlook add-ins security: manifest pointers to live content, stale or unowned hosting, and overly broad permissions.
 Treat add-ins like any other third-party integration.
 Keep ownership tight, reduce privilege, monitor actively, and audit regularly.
-Those steps reduce the chance of silent, large-scale phishing attacks through the Microsoft Marketplace and through add-in vulnerabilities.